-In a global world, OASIS is about the business of developing global citizens, who are confident learning and sharing life across cultural, ethnic, religious, and national boundaries.
+In a global world, OASIS is about developing global citizens, who are confident learning and sharing life across cultural, ethnic, religious, and national boundaries.
 Our international students from over 90 different countries contribute to a rich and diverse cultural landscape here at Flinders.

 - Recognising and celebrating the rich Indigenous history of our local area, and celebrating national events like Reconciliation Week;

-- Our Global Communicators Groups which support the development of friendships and English conversational skills;
+- Our Conversation Groups and the Flinders Mates program which support the development of friendships and English conversational skills;

 - Taking a leading role in running university wide events such as Harmony Day in partnership with other university services;